DyzLecticus/Zeesoft/V5.0/ZDK/README.md

    If a step bit reaches this maximum, all bit value counts of the step are divided by two.
    When when a value has only a single count it will be removed.
    When a step bit has no value counts it will be removed.
+ * *logPredictionAccuracy*; Indicates average next step prediction accuracy and trend should be logged (requires predictSteps to contain step 1).
+ * *accuracyHistorySize*; The size of the historical accuracy buffer used to calculate average next step prediction accuracy and trend.
+ * *accuracyTrendSize*; The subsample of the historical accuracy used to calculate the trend.

 All *SDRProcessor* instances implement the same pattern/life cycle to ensure the processing is done using multiple threads.